GaganH-Sahyadri-ECE/samsung-rivsc/README.md

 # Task 4
 <details>
  <summary> Functional Simulation of RISC-V Core</summary>

 This project involves performing a functional simulation of a RISC-V core using a provided Verilog netlist and testbench.
 The task was completed as part of the RISC-V Internship Program.

+### Objective
+Simulate the RISC-V core using the provided Verilog netlist and testbench to verify its functionality.
+The simulation results are captured and visualized using waveform snapshots.

-### Steps for Task 4
+### Steps

 1. **Set Up the Environment**
    - Clone the repository containing the Verilog netlist and testbench for the RISC-V Core: